alltagshack/ImageSms/Readme.md

 ## Download APK

-It is a debug APK, and the code is in alpha state: [file](https://raw.githubusercontent.com/no-go/ImageSms/bytesms/app/build/outputs/apk/debug/art.wertfrei.byteSMS.apk)
+Version 3.x code is in alpha state: get it from [Releases](https://github.com/no-go/ImageSms/releases)

 ## Screenshots